JojoNedich/Quantum-Puzzle/README.md

 ```

 Follow the instructions in the game.
-Includes a tuturial, so you won't be lost as to what to do.
+Includes a tutorial, so you won't be lost as to what to do.